Our 15-county Region Spans Through Illinois and Missouri

 The most populous county in the region, suburban St. Louis County is home to Clayton, the region’s county seat, which has abundant corporate offices and service businesses.

-Primarily agricultural, Warren County shares a southern border with the Mississippi River, can be accessed via Interstate 70, and offers picturesque land and conservation areas.
+Primarily agricultural, Warren County shares a southern border with the Missouri River, can be accessed via Interstate 70, and offers picturesque land and conservation areas.